dmbarbour/awelon/AboutAO.md

 * AO exhibits *spatial idempotence*, which simplifies equational reasoning.
 * AO can represent adaptive or declarative search-spaces of programs.

 In AO, a **word** is both a unit of modularity and a functional software component.
 A word has a definition.
 The relationship between words their definitions is maintained by a **dictionary** with a flat namespace.
 The formal semantics for every word is simply the inline expansion of its definition.
 Recursive definitions are invalid; loops are instead expressed using fixpoint combinators.
 Expansion ends at a finite sequence of text, numbers, blocks, and inlined ABC.

-Words in AO additionally have *informal* semantics based on naming conventions.
+Words in AO additionally have *informal, extrinsic* semantics based on naming conventions.
 For example, words of form `doc.foo` represent documentation, and words of form `test.foo` can represent a suite of automated tests.
-Spreadsheet-like systems can be modeled within a dictionary using naming conventions like `a1$foo` and `b3$foo` to define cells rendered together as spreadsheet 'foo'.
+Spreadsheet-like systems might be modeled within a dictionary using naming conventions like `a1$foo` and `b3$foo` to define cells that can be rendered together as spreadsheet 'foo'.
 (Interactive development in AO uses spreadsheet instead of REPL.)
 Conventional desktop and console apps may precipitate from a dictionary with each `app.xyzzy` word resulting in an 'xyzzy' executable.

 Ultimately, an AO dictionary represents a complete system with hundreds of projects, services, and applications.
 The dictionary will evolve due to cross-project refactoring and integration testing.
 A good AO programming environment can augment AO and mitigate its weaknesses:

-* style and color should replace rendering of common prefixes or suffixes
+* style and color should replace rendering of frequent prefixes or suffixes
 * hyperlinking or zooming to quickly access definitions and documentation
 * automatic visualization of inferred stack-like structures, reduced burden
 * graphical manipulation of rendered structures to simplify data shuffling